near/docs/docs/tutorials/contracts/guest-book.md

     );
   });
 ```

 You can immediately see the `near-api-js` at work abstracting all of the interactions we had with our contracts from the terminal into easy-to-read blocks.

-Our main function here, `initContract`, could not be more semantic, because that's exactly what it does!
-We figure out if we are in a dev or prod environment.
-Then grab our account credentials from browser storage.
-Finally, we connect our wallet.
-Now we are cooking with fire, and can interact with our smart contract, and spend (or earn) funds doing it.
+Our main function here, `initContract`, initializes our app.

+It checks our dev environment then grabs our account credentials from browser storage.
+Finally, it connects our wallet.

+Now we can interact with our smart contract, and spend (or earn) funds doing it.

 Now that we have connected the user to NEAR, we can initialize the smart contract with: